Penn Badgley Says He Was Never Sexually Assaulted

 The topic of invading someone’s space came up because of Badgley’s new Lifetime drama, You, in which he plays a stalker named Joe Goldberg.

-Penn Badgley was attempting to explain that especially after starring on a show like Gossip Girl the line between television and reality often got blurred, and fans would approach him as if he was his character, Dan Humprey.
+According to the Inquisitr, Penn Badgley was attempting to explain that, especially after starring on a show like Gossip Girl, the line between television and reality often gets blurred, and fans would approach him as if he was his character, Dan Humprey.
 The actor explained that men are always supposed to be flattered by physical attention, but sometimes it feels wrong and every person has a right to personal space.

 Badgley says that in playing Joe, he has learned all about blurred lines to the extreme, and it’s made him think about boundaries in general.